Herd Behavior in Decentralized Balancing Models: A Case Study in Belgium: Price calculation

 \section{Price calculation}

-In this chapter, we provide details on the calculation of the imbalance price for the different formulas.
-Section \ref{sec:ap_price_components} outlines the different components which are used in the imbalance price formula.
-While Elia has also outlined different calculations of the price components, we only consider the ones currently in place to limit the scope of the experiments.
-In Section \ref{sec:ap_price_formula} the different price formulas are discussed.

-The following notation will be used throughout the chapter: $T$ is the time of calculation of the imbalance price, whereas $Q$ refers to the imbalance settlement period (which is a set of timesteps $\left\{t_1, \dots, t_{15}\right\}$). $SI$ refers to the cumulative average of the system imbalance over the imbalance settlement period up to timestep T.
+In this section, we provide details on the calculation of the imbalance price for the different price components and formulas.
+With regard to the price components, we only consider the ones currently in place to limit the scope of the experiments.
+In terms of notation, $T$ is the time of calculation of the imbalance price, whereas $Q$ refers to the imbalance settlement period (which is a set of timesteps $\left\{t_1, \dots, t_{15}\right\}$). $SI$ refers to the cumulative average of the system imbalance over the imbalance settlement period up to timestep T.